 You’ll find no affiliate links or sponsored listings here.
 This is just the gear I rely on to earn my living, no frills.

 - Apple MacBook Pro 13″ (2012).
 My main production machine is a relatively elderly MacBook Pro, chosen due to its ability to be upgraded by the user.
-I’ve maxed it out with 16GB of RAM, and added a 500GB SSD alongside the original 500GB HD (which now holds my Lightroom library).
+I’ve maxed it out with 16GB of RAM and dual internal 500GB SSDs.
 It’s starting to show its age for photo and video editing but still blazes through all other tasks.
-I keep a 2012 Mac Mini as a reserve machine and a selection of portable 1-2TB hard drives on the backup rotation.
+I have a selection of portable 1-2TB hard drives on the backup rotation.

 - iPhone SE (64GB).
 I like and have used both iOS and Android.
 Ulysses is only available for iOS, which is a big factor for me.
 I wish the SE were waterproof!

 - BenQ GW2765HT 27″ IPS monitor (2560 x 1440).
 A large and pretty decent IPS panel, good enough for photo editing.
 I have it mounted on an articulating arm next to the MacBook Pro, which I use as a smaller second screen.

 - Apple Magic Keyboard.
 I used to be a mechanical keyboard person, until I realised I could type about 50% faster on Apple’s bog-standard wireless keyboard.
 Haven’t looked back.

 - Apple Magic Mouse.
 It’s a mouse.
 Not much to say about it.